There’s simply no denying it. Colorado is an outdoors person’s paradise.

 And, if you’re a hiking enthusiast, you’ll be glad to know there are a ton of hiking trails just 30 minutes away from Denver metro.
 Those living in suburban areas have even more trails to choose from.
-Here are five unassuming locals with easy access to hiking trails:
+Here are five Denver neighborhoods with easy access to hiking trails:

 1. South Jefferson County.